Skip to main content

 Use structured data.
 It's not required, but it helps.
 See our guide: Structured Data for AI.

 Test your AI Visibility.
-We built friendly4AI specifically for this—scan your site and see what AI crawlers see.
+We built friendly4AI specifically for this — test your site's AI-readiness and see exactly what AI crawlers see.
 To understand how LLMs decide which sites to mention, read What Is AI Visibility? and How LLMs Choose Which Websites to Recommend.

 Keep reading